 “Brave and scared can happen at the same time.”

-That was the first thing said all night that made Sofia look at someone with something like trust.
+That was the first thing anyone said all night that made Sofia look at a stranger with something like trust.

-Within minutes the officers had the address, the description of the house, and the essential facts.
+Within minutes the officers had the address, the essentials, and everything Sofia could tell them.
 Officer Reyes asked if we knew the family well.

 “We don’t,” I said.
-“Just enough that her mother knew our door.”
+“Just enough that her mother remembered the red door.”

 That seemed to matter to her.

 “Stay with her,” she said.
 “Do not leave the house.
-We’ll have another unit check the address now.”
+Another unit is checking the address now.”

-The waiting that followed was one of the longest stretches of my life.
+The waiting afterward was one of the longest stretches of my life.

-Sofia eventually curled into David’s side with the blanket around her and the teddy bear tucked under her chin.
+Sofia curled against David with the blanket wrapped around her and the teddy bear tucked under her chin.
 Every few seconds she would whisper, “They go fast?” and one of us would answer yes.

 At 3:41, Officer Reyes came back.

-There are expressions people wear when they are trained to hold themselves together in front of civilians.
-Even if you know nothing about police work, you recognize the difference between routine and something else.
+There are expressions trained people wear when they are holding themselves together for the benefit of others.
+Even if you know nothing about police work, you can tell the difference between routine and something far worse.

 “Her mother is alive,” she said first.